 And here’s an important one: How can you provide them the best experience possible on your website?

-Personalizing your website means better results such as a boost in consumer engagement, top-line revenue and a higher ROI.
+Personalizing your website means better results such as a boost in consumer engagement, top-line revenue, and a higher ROI.
 But how should you go about personalizing it?
 What will encourage your audience to stay on the website and make more purchases?
 And how will you collect the data needed to personalize each user’s experience?

 There are several ways you can obtain this information.
 You can invest a chunk of money in a firm performing market research.
 You can evaluate analytics on your website or social media platforms and use that data to develop your game plan.

 However, we believe there’s a simpler, and dare we say, funnier, way.
-This magical way will not only give you the answers you so intensely desire, it will do so in a way that increases customer loyalty.
+This magical way will not only give you the answers you so intensely desire, but it will also do so in a way that increases customer loyalty.

 Just… Ask them.

 Yes, it’s really as simple as that.
 Interactive quizzes provide the ability to really learn about your audience, inside out, and from the best source available – themselves.
-In fact, Content Marketing Institute has said that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments and interactive surveys within the year.
+In fact, Content Marketing Institute has said that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments, and interactive surveys within the year.

 Engaging your customers

 Quizzes not only let you discover insights about your audience.
 They are also highly engaging compared to other types of web content, such as static articles or surveys.
-Recently, we conducted an A/B test sending following emails to our subscribers:
+Recently, we conducted an A/B test sending the following emails to our subscribers:

 We observed that the ‘Take our quiz’ email open rate was two times the one from the ‘Take our survey’ email!
 People love quizzes because they get something back: quiz participants learn something, both about the quiz subject and their own knowledge level.

-The Content Marketing Institute reported that 87 percent of marketers agree interactive content catch an audience’s attention more than static content.
+The Content Marketing Institute reported that 87 percent of marketers agree interactive content catches an audience’s attention more than static content.
 All of this will make your visitors more likely to participate and engage in your quiz, both on mobile and desktop devices.

 Another indication of engagement is the number of times a piece of content is shared on social media.
 According to Buzzsumo, the average quiz is shared up to 1,900 times, and 2 of the top 10 most shared posts on Facebook in 2017 are quizzes.